The-fiber-Group/fiber-Language-and-Environment-Standard/README.md

 Within the Proposals folder the denied proposals are found in the *denied* folder.

+Proposals that have been accepted into the standard document are found in the *accepted* folder.

 # Status

 This standard is currently incomplete.